 Many mail comminglers have been using customer data to organize and manage their mailings for years.
 But many others have not: Mail is unloaded at their facilities and taken right to machines for processing - versus being put through rigorous quality control and data coordination processes.

-Our data-sharing is so tight that the supervisors overseeing our fleet of Apexes are working real-time with clients, our data team and scheme writers, customer service and sales.
+Our data-sharing is so tight that the supervisors overseeing our fleet of Apexes are working real-time with clients, our data team, customer service, and sales.
 We're making on-the-fly corrections and enhancements, without interruptions to processing.

 Maximizing great data for multi-million piece mailings is an engineering feat.
 But making data-enriched commingled mail simple and valuable for customers is really the point.